Changing a Parenting Plan (Custody)

 A detailed time-sharing plan showing how the other parent will have continuous contact with the children.
 See FL Statute 61.13001

 A court may modify a child support order if a substantial change in circumstances is shown.
-An example of a substantial change in circumstances might be a change in income.
+An example of a substantial change in circumstances might be a change in income or that there is no longer a daycare expense.
 To meet the legal standard, the change in income must be an involuntary decrease in income or an increase in income.
 If this occurs, then child support might be changed through a modification action.
-If a parent pays child support but does not exercise time-sharing with their child as awarded by the court, then there could a change in child support.
+If a parent pays child support but does not exercise time-sharing with their child as awarded by the court, then there could be a change in child support.

 WHAT DO I NEED TO DO?